The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 }

-io.smallrye.jwt.util.KeyUtils can also be used to generate a pair of asymmetric RSA or EC keys.
-These keys can be stored using a JWK, JWK Set or PEM format.
+You can also use io.smallrye.jwt.util.KeyUtils to generate a pair of asymmetric RSA or EC keys.
+These keys can be stored in JWK, JWK Set, or PEM format.

 SmallRye JWT Builder configuration

-SmallRye JWT supports the following properties which can be used to customize the way claims are signed and/or encrypted:
+SmallRye JWT supports the following properties, which can be used to customize how claims are signed or encrypted:

 Property Name Padrão Descrição